 In my last post, I described six cybersecurity threats that have sparked concern of late:

-Endpoint protection is essential but not foolproof, so everyone in your organization needs to know how to react to a ransomware attack.
+Endpoint protection is essential but not foolproof, so everyone in your organization needs to know how to react to a ransomware attack or other malicious attacks.

 2 Boost your server protection